hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   Type of session affinity to use.
 The default is NONE.
   When the load balancing scheme is EXTERNAL, can be NONE, CLIENT_IP, or GENERATED_COOKIE.
-  When the load balancing scheme is INTERNAL, can be NONE, CLIENT_IP, CLIENT_IP_PROTO, or CLIENT_IP_PORT_PROTO.
   When the protocol is UDP, this field is not used.

 * `timeout_sec` -